amazon-ion/ion-schema/spec.md

 Additionally, each annotation may be annotated with `optional` or `required` to override the list-level behavior.
 If annotations must be applied to values in the specified order, the list of annotations may be annotated with `ordered`.

-If there are multiple annotations on the annotations list, they may be specified in any order.
+The `required`, `closed`, and `ordered` annotations may be specified in any order.

 Note that annotations represent metadata for a value, and additional annotations on a value are valid independent of whether a type is constrained by `content: closed`.
+Additional annotations can only be constrained by adding the `closed` annotation to the list of valid annotations.

 > ```
 > annotations: [red, required::green, blue]
 > annotations: required::[red, optional::green, blue]
 > annotations: required::ordered::[one, optional::two, three]
+> annotations: closed::required::[red, green, blue] // Annotations must contain exactly "red", "green", and "blue" in any order
+> annotations: closed::ordered::[red, green, blue] // Annotations must contain exactly "red", "green", and "blue" in that order
+> annotations: closed::[red, blue] // Only the annotations "red" and "blue" are permitted, but they are not required
+> annotations: closed::[] // No annotations are permitted
 > ```

 ### type